COG-UK/docs/cov-glue/climb-glue.md

 * Access datasets based on COG-UK data as well as GISAID data

 ## Getting started
-There is a special CLIMB VM `glue.covid19.climb.ac.uk` for running GLUE.
+There is a special CLIMB GLUE VM `glue.covid19.climb.ac.uk` for running GLUE.
 You can ssh to it using the same user ID (e.g. `climb-covid19-singerj`) and private key file (e.g. `climb_cog_id_rsa`) you would use for COG-UK CLIMB generally:

+If this does not work you should post on the COG-UK Slack [#account-requests channel](https://cogphuk.slack.com/archives/C010324SMHB).

 `$ ssh -i climb_cog_id_rsa climb-covid19-singerj@glue.covid19.climb.ac.uk`

+Once you are able to access the GLUE VM you need to contact one of the GLUE VM admininstrators and have them set up your GLUE database for you.
+They will send you a new password for this database.

-Once you have connected, you need to perform a one-time task to set up your personal GLUE instance within the VM:
+You then need to connect to the GLUE VM and perform a one-time task to set up your personal GLUE instance within the VM:

 ```
-$ initGlue.sh
+$ initGlue.sh -p <glueDbPassword>
 ```
+(note that the password here is the one that the GLUE VM administrator sent)

 You should see some log messages ending with: